 In reality, the depth is inverted.
 This can be seen at the very beginning and end of the movie (stop it there for closer inspection).
 There it looks very different, and that’s what it really looks like:

-The movie illustrates what is known as “Reverspective”, short for “reverse perspective”, a term that was, I believe, coined by Patrick Hughes.
+The movie illustrates what is known as “Reverspective”, short for “reverse perspective”, a term coined by Patrick Hughes.
 While the pyramids are extending out towards the viewer, the painting or texture on them is made increasingly smaller, as it would occur with increasing distance.
 Our visual system sees this size change, and “size constancy” kicks in, perspective is assumed, but in the wrong direction.

 Once the depth is inverted, the seeming motion or distortion is just due to geometry: motion parallax shifts close objects relative to distant objects when we move sideways.
 Inversely, position of objects is deduced from their parallax.
 When the depth is inverted, the motion inverts too.
 Yes, this is a convoluted explanation.